Stripe users in Australia can accept Bulk Electronic Clearing System (BECS) Direct Debit payments from customers with an

 - The day you plan to debit the customer’s bank account

 - The BECS guidelines suggest sending notifications at least 14 calendar days before you create a payment, but this isn’t mandatory.
 The default Stripe pre-debit email happens the day before the account gets debited.
 These pre-debit notifications should help you avoid unnecessary debit failures and disputes.
-For recurring payments of the same amount (e.g., a subscription of a fixed amount), you can include multiple upcoming debits with corresponding dates in a single notice.
+For recurring payments of the same amount (for example, a subscription of a fixed amount), you can include multiple upcoming debits with corresponding dates in a single notice.

 BECS Direct Debit provides a dispute process for bank account holders to dispute payments so you should familiarize yourself with this process if you decide to accept BECS Direct Debit payments.

 For up to 7 years, a customer can dispute a debit payment through their bank on a “no questions asked” basis.
 Their bank honors all disputes within this period.
 If they dispute a charge and their bank accepts the request to return the funds, Stripe immediately removes the funds from your Stripe account.

 If a dispute gets created, Stripe sends both the

 charge.dispute.closed webhook events, and deducts the amount of the dispute and associated dispute fee from your Stripe balance.

 Unlike credit card disputes, all BECS Direct Debit disputes are final and can’t be appealed.
 If a customer successfully disputes a payment, contact them to resolve the situation.
 If you can come to an agreement and your customer is willing to return the funds to you, they need to make a new payment.

 During the payment process, businesses must collect a mandate that authorizes them to debit the account.
 In the BECS Direct Debit system, these mandates are called Direct Debit Requests, or DDRs.